corkymaigre/multithreading-benchmarks/README.md

 Chipset			| Intel HM65 Express
 Memory			| DDR3 1333 MHz SDRAM, 4096 MB, (1 x 4096 MB)
 Display			| 18.4" 16:9 Full HD (1920x1080) LED Backlight
-Graphic			| NVIDIA® GeForce® GT 540M with 1GB DDR3 VRAM
+Graphic			| NVIDIAÂ® GeForceÂ® GT 540M with 1GB DDR3 VRAM
 Storage			| 1 TB 7200 rpm
 Optical Drive	| DVD player
 Card Reader		| Card reader ( SD/ SDHC/ MS/ MS Pro/ MMC) Webcam			| 0.3 Mega Pixel Fixed web camera
-Networking		| Integrated 802.11 b/g/n, Bluetooth™ V2.1+EDR, 10/100/1000 Base T
+Networking		| Integrated 802.11 b/g/n, Bluetoothâ„¢ V2.1+EDR, 10/100/1000 Base T
 Interface		| 1 x Microphone-in jack, 1 x Headphone-out jack, 1 x VGA port / Mini D-sub 15 pins for external monitor, 1 x USB 3.0 port, 3 x USB 2.0 ports, 1 x RJ45 LAN Jack for LAN insert, 1 x HDMI
-Audio			| Built-in Speakers And Microphone, SonicFocus, Altec Lansing® Speakers Battery			| 6Cells : 5200 mAh 56 Whrs
+Audio			| Built-in Speakers And Microphone, SonicFocus, Altec LansingÂ® Speakers Battery			| 6Cells : 5200 mAh 56 Whrs
 Power Adapter	| Output : 19 V DC, 6.3 A, 120 W Input : 100 -240 V AC, 50/60 Hz universal
 Dimensions		| 44.1 x 29.5 x 4.23 ~5.59 cm (WxDxH)
 Weight			| 4.11 kg (with 6 cell battery)
-Note			| Master HDD: 3.5” SATA, Second HDD: 2.5” SATA
+Note			| Master HDD: 3.5â€ SATA, Second HDD: 2.5â€ SATA

 IDE Configuration
 -----------------

-The IDE used is Visual Studio Community 2015.
+For this project, Visual Studio Community 2015 was used for CPU programming with the pthread library and Visual Studio 2013 was used for GPU programming with CUDA since CUDA is not supported in VC 2015.

+>**CAUTION**
+> Visual Studio Community 2015 does not support CUDA yet.
+You need to use an older version of VC such as Visual Studio 2013.

-First of all, you have to set that we use pthread library by typing 'pthreadVC2.lib' into the additional dependencies found at
+First of all, you have to set that pthread library is used by typing 'pthreadVC2.lib' into the additional dependencies found at
 'Property' > 'Links Editor' > 'Additional Dependencies' as shown on the picture below.
 <img src="assets/img/config-000.png" width="600px" />

 >**CAUTION**
 > It is possible that you need to type 'HAVE_STRUCT_TIMESPEC' into the preprocessor definition found at
 >'Property' > 'C/C++' > 'Preprocessor' > 'Preprocessor Definition' as shown on the picture below.
-> Otherwise you will have this error message: Error C2011 'timespec' : redefinition of type 'struct'
+> Otherwise you will have this error message: Error C2011 'timespec'Â : redefinition of type 'struct'
 <img src="assets/img/config-001.png" width="600px" />